 This is one fact of which all photographers should be aware.
 An f/1 aperture by definition means that the diameter of the lens is equal to the focal length regardless to the actual length of the lens.
 This is quite literally a one to one relationship!
 If the the focal length of a lens is five inches long the diameter of the lens must be five inches for it to have an f/1 rating.
 Obviously having quality glass that is five inches wide is close to impossible.

 This is why telephoto lenses cannot be made as fast as a normal lens.
 The next stop is f /1.4, which would require a lens to allow only half the amount of light to pass through.
-Realize also that light passing through a lens is strictly a function of area of the lens surface.
+Realize also that light passing through a lens is strictly a function of “area” of the lens surface.
 The next stop of f/2 would require an area half that of f/1.4. and so on.
-In conclusion, for shutter speeds we simply multiply or divide the speed by to to change the setting.
+In conclusion, for shutter speeds we simply multiply or divide the speed by two to change the setting.
 For a lens, we much divide or multiply the area of the lens by 2 in order to accomplish the same.
 So how did we ever get f/1.4?